nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `students` command.
 Multiple students in the list.

     1. Test case: `addStudent n/John Doe e/john@u.nus.edu s/a0000001b u/johndoee r/ip`<br>
-       Expected: A student is added to the bottom of the list, with Github link shown.
+       Expected: A student is added to the bottom of the list, with GitHub link shown.
 Details of the student is shown in the status message.
 Letters in student number are automatically capitalized.

     1. Test case: `addStudent n/John Doe e/jondoe@u.nus.edu s/a0000002b u/jondoee r/ip`<br>
        Expected: Similar to previous, no error thrown, student with same name added.